silayoX340-hub/-V6-BOT/README.md

 ## 🚀 Deploy on Railway

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template?template=https://github.com/yourusername/silayox-v6-bot)
+## 🚀 Deploy on any panel
+including katabump herouku and other

 Or manually:
 1. Fork this repo on GitHub
-2. Create a new project on Railway
+2. Create a new project on Railway/any panel
 3. Connect your GitHub repo
 4. Add environment variables (`.env` content)
 5. Deploy